 Dogs get bored when they can't burn off their energy supplies.
 Other dogs become bored from a lack of loneliness.
 You need to find what your dog loves to relieve their melancholy.

-Best Brain Games for Bored Dogs
+Best Dog Toys for Bored Dogs

 Dogs may be goofy, but they are very intelligent.
+Toys for bored dogs can help to encourage playtime, learning, and distraction.

 Many dog puzzle toys and games may seem too complicated for your dog, but you'll be surprised by how quickly they learn and how persistent they can be with the right motivation.